If you’ve got an activity tracker, the thought of wearing it on your ankle may have crossed your mind. But is this advisable?

 This is one of the areas that may draw people towards wearing a Fitbit on their ankles in the first place.
 When you wear a Fitbit while you cycle, it does not count steps because your hands and wrists are stationary.

-While you can move the Fitbit to your ankle to try to get a step count, you will lose monitoring of heart rate, calories burned, and oxygen levels.
+While you can move the Fitbit to your ankle to try to get a step count, you will lose heart rate monitoring (which is especially essential for tracking your cardiorespiratory fitness), calories burned, and oxygen levels.
 I’d argue this information is more important than tracking your steps.

 If you can track your calories burned, there’s not much reason to worry about step counts.
 After all, step counting is mainly done as a way to ensure you get enough movement during the day.